NVIDIA/rtx_compute_samples/README.md

 ## optixUniqPaths ##
 **Finding unique bounce paths of rays in a complex geometry.**

 This sample shows how to determine the set of unique paths (scattering sequences) through a complex geometry.
 We send a number of rays into a geometry consisting of perfect reflectors read from a file (in case of the sample, a sphere and two planes).
 For each ray, the sequence of reflections is recorded.
-Once all the sequences have been determined, the set of unique paths are constructed.
+Once all the sequences have been determined, a set of unique paths is constructed.

 ## optixRayScattering ##
 **Scattering rays by reflection or refraction.**

 This sample shows how to generate rays and bounce them across different surfaces.
 Rays are reflected between different surfaces and the rays keep bouncing until *max_bounce* is reached.
-Ray energy can be damped similar to signal propogation, rays can be refracted, and nergy can be deposited at different hit points.
+Ray energy can be damped similar to signal propagation, rays can be refracted, and energy can be deposited at different hit points.
 This is a typical use case in wave propagation.

 ## optixVolumeSampling ##
 **Volume sampling techniques.**